nicholasvoltani/nicholasvoltani.github.io/content/Desenvolvimento Sustentável.md

   - transient
 ---
 # Desenvolvimento Sustentável
-> "*Humanity has the ability to make development sustainable to ensure that it meets the needs of the present without compromising the ability of future generations to meet their own needs.
+> "Humanity has the ability to make development sustainable to ensure that it meets the needs of the present without compromising the ability of future generations to meet their own needs.
-> The concept of sustainable development does imply limits ─ not absolute limits but limitations imposed by the **present state of technology and social organization on environmental resources** and by the ability of the biosphere to **absorb the effects of human technology**.*" (p.
+> The concept of sustainable development does imply limits ─ not absolute limits but limitations imposed by the **present state of technology and social organization on environmental resources** and by the ability of the biosphere to **absorb the effects of human technology**." (p.
 16)

 Conceito mencionado pela primeira vez no [[Relatório Brundtland]], é uma conciliação entre desenvolvimento econômico e preservação ambiental.